CartoDB/basemap-styles/README.md

 * these are taken from "Web Basemaps" .mss files (CartoCSS) and are modified to have vector rendering specifics - e.g. language and 3D display, smooth zoom variables
 * Style modification from web basemap to mobile basemap is manual process
 * You can try our experimental https://github.com/CartoDB/mobile-style-editor app to edit mobile basemap styles with a mobile device: Android tablet or iPad.
 This gives you direct user experience of your style right on mobile.
+* Technical details how our Mobile CartoCSS is different from web CartoCSS: https://github.com/CartoDB/mobile-sdk/wiki/CartoCSS-notes .
+There are some mobile-specific extensions and also some limits.
 * Every style has mobile-specific .json metafile (e.g. voyager.json).
 This is SDK-specific format, somewhat similar to project.yml file in MB Studio Classic.
 Defines also order of layers, and some SDK-specific additional parameters.
 It has also file sizes and checksums, this is used in online style server to identify style updates.
 * Note that MBStudio generated .xml is **not** used in mobile